 ● Success skills in the industry

 ● Plan reading and quantity takeoff in architectural, civil, piping, and instrumentation drawings and blueprints

 ● Building and industrial cost estimating

-Students will learn to use an array of management techniques in a course dedicated to construction contracts and ethics, safety, and project control.
-Technical writing covers the need for effective technical communication in the workplace.
-Students will take a 3BIM course using industry standards visualization software.
-In addition, they can select elective choices from a variety of technical, management, or business courses.
+Students learn to use management techniques dedicated to construction contracts and ethics.
+Technical writing covers the need for effective communication in the workplace.
+Students take a 3D/BIM course that uses industry-standard visualization software.
+Each student will select two elective courses from a variety of technical, management, or business courses.

 Construction Management Job Description

-Construction managers are responsible for overseeing and coordinating construction projects.
-They plan, budget, and schedule resources and workers, ensuring that projects are completed on time and within budget.
-They also work with architects and engineers to ensure that projects meet safety, quality, and design requirements.
+Construction managers oversee and coordinate construction projects to completion.
+They establish budgets, procure resources, set project schedules, and supervise workers to ensure that projects are completed on time and within budget.
+They also work with architects, engineers, inspectors, and vendors to meet safety, quality, and design requirements.

 Construction Management –

 Major Occupations for which graduates will be qualified: